 While varnishing is not necessary, I always choose to do it.
 I usually apply a second coat too, just to make the surface a little shinier and the varnishing more homogeneous.

 For varnishing, use a clean, large, and flat painting brush, better if with split end bristles.

 Types of Acrylic Varnishes

 Acrylic varnishes are either permanent or removable and can be applied to both flexible and rigid supports.

 Varnish comes in matte, satin, gloss or high gloss finishes.
 Glossy varnish usually enhances the colors, while satin and matte varnishes can soften the colors; in fact, matte varnish may actually lighten darker colors.

 You can mix them up and acquire your own level of shininess, or apply them in layers to obtain the wanted effect.

 Video: Varnishing Acrylic Paintings - types of varnishes

 Advantages and the Disadvantages of Varnishing Acrylic Paintings

-- The varnish coating offers UV protection, which help slow the fading of the pigments.
+- The varnish coating offers UV protection, which helps slow the fading of the pigments.